liampshaw/beta-lactamases/scripts/README.md

 python "$scriptDir"/prepare-pangraph-gfa.py pangraph_all_u5k_d5k.gfa
 # change the .colours.csv output
 # Should use proper lengths of blocks - but this is a minor addition for once the pipeline is done.
+# this now also saves the counts of unique full-length paths and a representative of the most frequent path to
+# a file

 # Find the gene block in pangraph
 # (could be incorporated into the prepare pangraph step?